jon-hanson/ScalaPT/readme.md

 <img src="https://github.com/jon-hanson/ScalaPT/blob/master/examples/screenshot.png" width="256">

+Note, I haven't, at this stage, added any optimizations, so the rendered image is slow to converge.
+As per the original smallpt, to arrive at a completely noise-free image can require around 25k iterations, which, for the default image size, can take around 12 hours on a modern PC.

 # Usage

 The project is written entirely in Scala and builds with the supplied SBT build file.